Special Educational Needs

 - Virtual school

 - Specialist Teaching Team

 Students with chronic medical needs or conditions have a Care Plan drawn up by our school First Aider, in consultation with parents/carers and medical professionals, where appropriate.
 Should these needs impact on their access to learning a referral is made to the SENCO who will put in place an appropriate support plan.
 Support from specialist medical staff is sought where appropriate and designated school staff will undergo relevant training to enable them to provide the agreed support.

 Very occasionally, where it is identified that further support is required, an application may be made to the local authority for an EHCP.
 This would be in consultation with parents/carers.

 Students may be given targeted small group English and Maths support as identified by the Head of department and Head of Key Stage.
-Students may be timetabled for time out of the classroom to work in the Student Support Centre (SSC).
+For academic support, students who have special educational needs may be timetabled for time out of the classroom to work in the SEN Hub.